 However, it is neither practical nor economically justifiable to protect all information in the same way.
 To secure the most valuable information, strict network segmentation is the best solution to use.
 This means you create zones with different security levels.

-When you have created you zones you should choose security solutions for operation, accessibility and adaptability based on the attacker’s perspective and the worst-case scenario.
+When you have created your zones you should choose security solutions for operation, accessibility and adaptability based on the attacker’s perspective and the worst-case scenario.
 To be able to protect your most critical information, make sure to use professional high assurance solutions that are future-proof.

 Cybersecurity checklist - 8 pieces of advice when starting with information security work